Genomon-Project/paplot-doc/howto_mat.rst

 3. Sample filter
 ------------------

-| Sets the maximum value of the vertical axis of the horizontal bar chart (Sample).
+Sets the maximum value of the vertical axis of the horizontal bar chart (Sample).

-|
+| In some cases, only a few samples have extremely large numbers of mutations compared to others.
-| In some cases where only a few samples have extremely large numbers of mutations compared to others, setting the threshould for the maximum number of mutations will make the graph a lot easier to see.
+| In those cases, setting the threshould for the maximum number of mutations will make the graph a lot easier to see.
 | Enter the threshould value in the horizontal edit box, then click the [update filter] button.
-| In the default setting ("blank"), the maximum of the horizontal axis is set to the maximum number of mutations by a sampleautomatically.
+| In the default setting ("blank"), the maximum of the horizontal axis is set to the maximum number of mutations among the samples in the cohort automatically.

 **Before and after filter application**